d3/d3-delaunay/README.md

 ## Installing

 To install, `npm install d3-delaunay` or `yarn add d3-delaunay`.
 You can also download the [latest release](https://github.com/d3/d3-delaunay/releases/latest) or load directly from [unpkg](https://unpkg.com/d3-delaunay/).
-AMD, CommonJS, ES5 and ES6+ environments are supported.
+AMD, CommonJS, and ES6+ environments are supported.
 In vanilla, a `d3` global is exported.
+Older environments are not supported.

 ```js
 import {Delaunay} from "d3-delaunay";